Heading

 Don’t be exhaustive

-I don’t try to be exhaustive about it.
+Don’t try to be exhaustive about it.
 I’m not writing a text expansion dictionary.
 I’m just trying to type faster with easily accessible abbreviations.
+If you make it too hard on yourself, you’re less likely to use it.

 Don’t over optimize